nextcloud/documentation/developer_manual/app/tutorial.rst

 Building the frontend
 ---------------------

 To create a modern webapp you need to write :doc:`JavaScript<view/js>`.
 You can use any JavaScript framework, but this tutorial focusses on a simple frontend using Vue.js.
+For a more detail introduction to Vue.js please head over to the `official documentation <https://vuejs.org/v2/guide/>`_.

 The source files of our frontend will be stored in the **src/** directory.
 We use webpack for bundling the files and output of that will be stored in **js/notestutorial.js**.